petrstepanov/gnome-macos-remap/README.md

 Open AutoKey preferences and make sure the "Automatically start AutoKey at login" checkbox is on.
 System restart is required in order for the remap to start working.

+## Postinstall tips
+To get a functionality similar to the macOS Spotlight, I recommend installing the [Ulauncher application](https://ulauncher.io/).
+You can assign the `⌘ space` hotkey for the Ulauncher in its settings.

 ## How to uninstall
 Navigate into the program directory in Terminal and run `uninstall.sh`.